fogfish/fogfish.github.io/tech/languages/languages.md

 [Why doesn't Go have variance in its type system?](https://blog.merovius.de/2018/06/03/why-doesnt-go-have-variance-in.html) - It explain what co-, contra- and invariance are and what the implications for Go's type system would be.
 In particular, why it's impossible to have variance in slices.

+[Go and Sum Data Types](https://eli.thegreenplace.net/2018/go-and-algebraic-data-types/) - Sum types is a neat feature of some programming languages that lets us specify that a value might take one of several related types, and includes convenient syntax for pattern matching on these types at run-time.

 [Go AST Viewer](http://goast.yuroyoro.net) - online tool for analysis and visualization of ast

 [Basic AST Manipulation](https://zupzup.org/ast-manipulation-go/), [Basic AST Traversal in Go](https://zupzup.org/go-ast-traversal/) - simple technique to modify Go code using AST.